-Employers should ensure that sexual orientation is included in their Equality Policy and have policies in place which are designed to prevent discrimination in:
+Employers should ensure they have policies in place which are designed to prevent sexual orientation discrimination in:

 - training and development

 - selection for promotion